 8. Show You Son or Daughter That There Are Other Children with Facial Paralysis

 Most people have never met anyone else dealing with facial paralysis so they feel very alone.
 Sharing videos of other children with facial paralysis can be very comforting to a child.

 Here are a few videos of our young patients with facial paralysis:

 Pediatric facial paralysis is problematic.
 Fortunately, Dr. Azizzadeh offers pediatric facial paralysis treatments.
-To set up a pediatric facial paralysis consultation with Dr. Azizzadeh, please contact us today at (310) 657-2203.
+To set up a free in-person or virtual pediatric facial paralysis consultation with Dr. Azizzadeh, please contact us online or call us today at (310) 657-2203.